cap-on/celery-sqlalchemy-kit/README.md

 - sqlalchemy >= 1.4.46
 - psycopg2 >= 2.9.3 / mysql-connector / other connector depending on database
 - asyncpg >= 0.27.0 / asyncmy / other db driver compatible with SQLAlchemy asyncio extension package
-- redis >= 4.5.1 or other broker/backend for celery
+- redis >= 4.5.1 / other broker/backend for celery

 ### Installation
 You can install this package from PyPi: